AqwamCreates/DataPredict/docs/Tutorials/StimulatingCuriosityWithRandomNetworkDistillation.md

 # Discouraging Exploration

-You can discourage the AI from exploring by making the value negative, which is shown below:
+You can discourage the AI from exploring by making the internal reward value to negative.
+An example is shown below:

 ```lua